riseshia/fubura/README.md

 ### `<schedule-group>.jsonnet`

 It specifies schedules in given group name by filename.
-Notice that this schedule group should be specified by `eber-config.jsonnet`
+Notice that this schedule group should be specified by `fubura-config.jsonnet`

 ```jsonnet
 [